Garden room interior design and decorating ideas: use cases, furniture, and decor

 Garden room use cases: six common configurations

-The most popular garden room use since 2020.
-Key requirements: proper insulation, reliable heating, strong Wi-Fi or ethernet from the house, and acoustic treatment if you take calls.
-A garden office can add dedicated work-from-home space without extending the main house.
+The most popular use since 2020.
+Requirements: proper insulation, reliable heating, strong Wi-Fi or ethernet from the house, and acoustic treatment if you take calls.
+A garden office adds dedicated work-from-home space without extending the main house.
+If you are weighing desk positions before committing, it is worth seeing how each one sits against the window wall first.

 Requirements include rubber flooring, a wall mirror for form checking, ceiling height of at least 230 cm for jumping exercises, and strong ventilation.
 Heating helps for warm-up, but airflow matters more during workouts.